-Armenia is a small but charming country, with a rich and strong culture.
+Armenia is a small but charming country with a rich and robust culture.
 Not many other countries have such a long, laced history as Armenia.
-However, in Armenia tourism is still having its first steps and slowly becoming an increasingly popular tourist destination.
+However, in Armenia, tourism is still taking its first steps and slowly becoming an increasingly popular tourist destination.

-When planning to travel to Armenia one has to remember that the country is in its early stages of development and not fully ready for tourists.
-The roads are rough, transportation is often hard to navigate and many places only speak Armenian or Russian which makes communication harder.
+When planning to travel to Armenia, one must remember that the country is in its early stages of development and not ready for tourists.
+The roads are rough, transportation is often hard to navigate, and many places only speak Armenian or Russian, which makes communication harder.
 But, like many other things in life, difficult things are the most rewarding!
-If you don’t mind these (or actually enjoy them) visiting Armenia is a must!
+If you don’t mind these (or actually enjoy them), visiting Armenia is a must!

 Best things to do in Armenia

-The easiest and best way to get immersed in Yerevan’s culture, history and cuisine are by walking around.
+Walking around is the easiest and best way to get immersed in Yerevan’s culture, history, and cuisine.
 Yerevan is a big city, but it’s perfectly possible to walk around its city center.
-By wandering around you’ll be able to see the history of Yerevan, from the ancient times to the Soviet and post-Soviet periods.
+By wandering around, you’ll be able to see the history of Yerevan, from ancient times to the Soviet and post-Soviet periods.

 You can also enjoy Yerevan’s modern side, with some contemporary architecture, trendy restaurants, and coffee shops.
-The coffee shop culture in Yerevan seems to be growing with esplanades popping everywhere, which will feel like a piece of heaven after a few hours of walking in summer.
+The coffee shop culture in Yerevan seems to grow, with esplanades popping everywhere, which will feel like a piece of heaven after a few hours of walking in summer.

 Climbing the Cascade

 Climbing the Cascade to see the city’s monument to Soviet victory in WWII is a must.
 Moreover, the views of the city while climbing the stairs are breathtaking!
 On clear days you can even see Mount Ararat.